forestryio/forestry.io/hugo/content/jekyll.md

     Fastly, and GitHub Pages.
 You can even deploy with plain old FTP.
   direction: vertical
   class: section-deploy
+- headline: "Manage your sites in one place: Choose the tools for your own workflow"
+  textline: |
+  tabs:
+  - headline: Connect
+    textline: |
+      We provide full support for your Jekyll powered site.
+You can use a theme, start from scratch or use the [Starter-Kit](https://app.forestry.io/quick-start?repo=forestryio/hydeout-jekyll-starter&provider=github&engine=jekyll).
+  - headline: Update
+    textline: |
+      Forestry is optimized to work with Jekyll and is using customizable templates to make edits to Front Matter and uses a WYSIWYG Editor (visual) based on Markdown.
+  - headline: Build
+    textline: |
+      This is the second description
+  - headline: Deploy
+    textline: |
+      This is the second description
+    visual:
+      permalink: "/img/dev-illustration-02.png"
+      alt: Dev workflow
+  direction: tab
+  class: section-roots
 cta:
   headline: Build amazing sites
   textline: We have the tools to manage your content.
 Ready to try Forestry?